Depression can describe both a mood and an illness.

-Most patients respond well to treatment with antidepressants, psychotherapy, or a combination of both.
+Most patients respond well to treatment with medication, talk therapy, or a combination of both.

-Suicidal ideation can occur before and peak during treatment, so early close follow-up is advised.
+Suicidal ideation can occur before and peak during treatment, so early and careful follow-up is advised.

 Depressive disorders are typically characterised by persistent low mood, loss of interest and enjoyment, neurovegetative disturbance, and reduced energy, causing varying levels of social and occupational dysfunction.
 Depressive symptoms include depressed mood, anhedonia, weight changes, libido changes, sleep disturbance, psychomotor problems, low energy, excessive guilt, poor concentration, and suicidal ideation.
 In some cases the mood is not sad, but anxious or irritable or flat.